 HomeEgg ColorWhite Eggs → Olandsk Dwarf

 What this tiny Swedish landrace breed lacks in size, it more than makes up for with boldness and charm.
-Once exceptionally rare, this breed has gained a cult following in the U.S.
+An exceptionally rare breed that has gained a cult following in the U.S.

 Item1+Quantity